Stepping Stones Social Skills Group for Children

 Stepping Stones Group Therapy Schedule

-These groups meet once weekly for one hour in the late afternoon/evening, and are divided into single-sex age-appropriate groups.
-They meet from 6-9 months, with the parent groups running simultaneously.
+These groups meet once weekly for one hour in the evening and/or on Saturdays.
+The course of treatment is an average of 35 weeks, with the parent groups running simultaneously.

 Additional Social Skills Programs

 You may also be interested in our other social skills programs: